 U.S. Marines could have been exposed to asbestos from many military assets, including:

 USMC veterans could have been exposed to asbestos if they flew in or worked on military aircrafts.

 Some of these vehicles used asbestos as an insulator and flame retardant, and U.S. Marines were often transported in the cargo holds of these huge aircrafts.
 If the asbestos was disturbed, large groups of U.S. Marines could have been exposed.

 USMC members who helped build or repair aircrafts were also at risk.
 Brake and clutch systems in aircrafts used asbestos to reduce high levels of heat and friction.

 When veterans handled or replaced these products, they could have been exposed to asbestos fibers.

 Bases and Buildings

-Marine Corps bases and barracks were frequently built with asbestos-containing materials.
-Most often, asbestos was used to line Marine barracks to keep them fireproof.
-It could also be found in roofing materials, doors, pipe and heating systems, and shingles.
+USMC barracks were frequently lined with asbestos-containing materials to keep them fireproof.
+It could also be found in roofing, doors, pipe and heating systems, and shingles.